skip to main content

 MRCPI Obstetrics and Gynaecology Part II Written

-The next sitting of the MRCPI O&G Part II Written examination is Thursday, 4 September 2025.
-Applications closed on 16 July 2025 at 5pm Irish time.
+The next sitting of the MRCPI O&G Part II Written examination is Thursday, 5 March 2026.
+Applications are open and will close on 14 January 2026 at 5pm Irish time.
 The exam is held online, via remote invigilation.

 We do NOT allocate for this exam based on application date, it is NOT first come, first served.